FDA/CiPA/README.md

 The resulting CSV files will have the drug concentration in one column, and the block in another.
 This is repeated for all 2000 hERG parameters.
 For each drug, 2000 CSV files will be created.

-## How Parameters are Specified for the LabClone Simulations
+## How Parameters are Specified for the Protocol_Simulation Simulations
 The values specified in labclone_run_data.dat are:
 ```
 drug <drugname1>